 - Implemented the use of a Supply Chain Social and Environmental Policy

-- Adopted the use of the new Electronic Industry Code of Conduct, which formalizes hp's supplier labour, human rights, health, safety, environmental and ethical expectations
+- Adopted the use of RBA's Code of Conduct, which formalizes hp's supplier labour, human rights, health, safety, environmental and ethical expectations

 - Strengthened our supplier contract and purchasing agreements to reflect our new expectations